-On the third visit, combined with interviews and meetings with Government officials from the Forest Department, the Tahsildar's Office and the Assistant Registrar of Co-operative Society's Office were meetings with NGO members, contractors who have been involved in the Uppage trade, village level agents who facilitate Uppage collection and most important of all, villagers - women, men and children who actually collect the Uppage rind.
+Ũ'n. the third visit, combined with interviews meetings with Government officials from the Department, the Tahsildar's Office and the Assistant Registrar of Co-operative Society's Office were meetings with NGO members, contractors who have been involved in Uppage trade, village level agents who facilitata Uppage collection and most important of all, villagers - women, men and children who actually collect the Uppage rind.

-Initially, the research team had hoped to obtain information through the use of questionnaires.
+Initially, the research team had hoped to obtain information through the use of # questionnaires.
 However, during field visits it became clear that the Uppage villages were too diverse, interms of population, location, caste break up, size etc., for the studying of any one or two sample villages to make any real statistical sense.
-Further, collection of Uppage itself had not commenced in a number of the Uppage villages, more so because this has been a yield year.
-The Siddapur belt was region in which one collection had started and much of the team's field visits were made here.
+Further, collection of Uppage itself had not commenced in a number of the Uppage villages, more so because this has yield year.
+The Siddapur belt was region in one collection had started and much of the team's field visits were made here.
 Questionnaires were used but merely check list for information needed.
-Map 2 depicts the blocks i. e. broad regions within the Sirsi and Siddapur Forest Division i. e.
-Sirsi and Siddapur Talukas Kannada District where Uppage is abundantly available, along with a few key villages.
-This map was obtained from C. S. Hegde, an Uppage contractor.
-Map 3 depicts Siddapur with the Uppage blocks drawn on it.
-The villages within the block have been numbered by using a 1971 census map.
+Map 2 depicts the the Sirsi and Siddapur blocks i. e. broad regions within Forest Division i. e.
+Sirsi and Siddapur Talukas .
+Kannada District where Uppage is abundantly available, along with a few key villages.
+This map was obtained from Hegde, an Uppage contractor.
+Map 3 depicts Siddapur The villages with the Uppage blocks drawn on it. within the block have been numbered by using a 1971 map.
 Approximately 87 villages fall with in Uppage blocks in Siddapur Taluka [82 villages fall within the Sirsi block].